MuhammadWaleed14/Python_Appium_Framework/README.md

 2. Download and Install the Android Studio mark the AVD Manager is further installed as we are moving to drive our tests on an emulator.
 Set ANDROID_HOME to be your Android SDK path and put in the tools and platform-tools folders to your PATH variable
 3. Download and Install Appium Server
 4. Download and Install Appium Inspector
-5. Download and install PyCharm
+5. Download and Install PyCharm
-6. Download and install Python
+6. Download and Install Python
 7. Make sure that while installing python you make sure that python is added to System’s env variables (Setup will give you option to choose).
 8. Once done please execute the following commands one by one to install the required packages:
     * **pip install pytest**